CYB3R-JUNKI3/VLADiK-BRUTAL-VR/README.md

 ----

 ## Weapon Melee/Throw Gesture
-    This works when equipped with the Crowbar, Grenade and Molotov.
+    This works when equipped with the Crowbar, Grenade or Molotov.
 - If using the Crowbar, Swing and stop the Right controller pointing at the object you want to hit.
 - If using Grenades or Molotov, perform a Throwing motion and stop the Right controller at the angle you want to release at (In game Melee and Throwing (RT) still works as intended)